 The title of this post comes from the Washington Post’s June 10 piece on the same question: Can the United States assert worldwide jurisdiction over emails and other data that are housed in servers that are physically located abroad?

-Here’s the backdrop: The government is conducting a drug-trafficking investigation, so it applies for a warrant that orders a suspect’s email provider, Microsoft, to disclose the contents of a specific email account, and the court grants it.
+Here’s the backdrop: The government is conducting a drug-trafficking investigation, so it applies for a warrant to get a suspect’s email provider, Microsoft, to disclose the contents of a specific email account.
+The court grants it.

-When the government serves the warrant, however, Microsoft does something unusual.
+But when the government serves the warrant, Microsoft does something unusual.
 It resists.

-It moves to quash the warrant on the ground that it seeks information that is stored on Microsoft’s servers in Dublin, Ireland, which is beyond the government’s territorial jurisdiction.
-Microsoft argues that if the government wants the information, it should have to rely on the terms of the mutual-legal-assistance treaty (or MLAT) it already has in place with Ireland.
+It moves to quash the warrant because it seeks information that’s stored on Microsoft’s servers in Dublin, Ireland, beyond the government’s territorial jurisdiction.
+Microsoft says that if the government wants the information, it should have to rely on the mutual-legal-assistance treaty (or MLAT) it already has with Ireland.

-But this isn’t a subpoena, answers Microsoft; it’s a warrant, and it’s an extraterritorial warrant at that.
-The government’s jurisdiction should end where Irish sovereignty (and data-protection laws) may begin.
+But this isn’t a subpoena, replies Microsoft; it’s a warrant, and it’s an extraterritorial one at that.
+The government’s jurisdiction should end where Irish sovereignty and data-protection laws begin.